Minor edits, additions and formatting changes were made to this article in May 2018 and December 2019. It was reformatted in December 2021.

 The legend of the Murder Stable continued to grow.
 As late as 1921, after the structure had been demolished, it continued to be mentioned in connection with underworld murders.
 The New York Tribune's report on the downtown Manhattan killing of Joseph "Joe Pep" Viserti noted that Viserti had lived at Pasquarella Spinelli's old address, across the street from the stable.

-Early reports inflated the number of stable-related murders to twenty or more, counting the killings of all those connected in any way with the establishment.
+Early reports inflated the number of stable-related murders to twenty or more, counting the killings of all those connected in any conceivable way with the establishment.
 Later on, writers insisted that all of those deaths and others occurred within the confines of the stable itself.
-Some stated that the remains of murder victims were secretly stashed in the building.
+Some stated that the remains of murder victims were secretly stashed inside the building.